What is a Life Coach?

 • Do you often feel like nothing works out for you?

-Life Coaching requires the coach and the client to be honest and to be open to change.
-This goes along with my Be & Share program.
-Click on the Be & Share tab to learn more.
+For Life Coaching to work well, both the coach and the client need to be honest and open to change.
+This idea is also part of my Be & Share program.
+To learn more, click on the Be & Share tab.